binkley/binkley/logging/README.md

 inputs and outputs between phases is costly and produces poor outcomes.
 Rather each area should inform and be informed by others.

-<Diagram = a loop captures the repeating cycle but does not show the
-interconnections.
-How to project these onto a sphere?>
+_Non-linear diagram -  a loop captures the repeating cycle but does not show the interconnections.
+Project these onto a sphere or spokes?_

 Operate and support and equal partners in this view.
 Software that cannot be run effectively or efficiently fails to deliver value.
 A strong support model